michigan-traffic-lab/TeraSim/carla.md

 python3 load_mcity_digital_twin.py
 ```

-Start a manually controlled CAV in CARLA:
+Create a CAV in CARLA.
+Use the keyboard arrow keys (Up, Down, Left, Right) to manually control the vehicle through the CARLA pygame window interface.

 ```bash
 # Terminal 3